 A Different Type of Tour: Coastal Caverns

 The boardwalk and the beach may be teeming with summer vibes, but a few hours drive from Virginia Beach offers up an experience a world away!
 You may need to stay in a hotel closer to the area for this adventure tour, but it’s worth it!
-Start out at the national landmark of the Luray Caverns to explore stunning stalactites with names like Frozen Fountain and Giant’s Hall, check off all the items from your Search & Find Adventure card as you weave your way through the caverns.
+Start out at the national landmark of the Luray Caverns to explore stunning stalactites with names like Frozen Fountain and Giant’s Hall as you weave your way through the caverns.

 If you’re in the mood for more, get in the car for a 25-minute drive to nearby Shenandoah Caverns.
 There, you can start your tour with an elevator ride into the underground.
 Be sure to visit famous sites like Rainbow Lake.
 There, you can see the iridescent glow of geological formations on the water, which will be sure to inspire the curiosity of your children.
 The caverns can get very busy during the tourist season, so go in the morning for a one-time experience.